Bethel High School (Virginia)

 Bethel High School is a public high school located in the northwestern section of Hampton, Virginia, United States.
 Bethel is the third of four public high schools in Hampton City Schools along with Kecoughtan, Hampton, and Phoebus.

 History

 Bethel High School was built in 1968 to handle the overflow of Hampton High School and Kecoughtan High School students.
 Since the school board liked the Kecoughtan High School floor plan, Bethel's floor plan was designed similarly, with only a couple of differences (e.g., the courtyard and the 900 hallways).
 Bethel was named after the area of Bethel and also after the Civil War battle of Big Bethel.
 Since the school was in a rural location at the time, Bethel had the biggest school zone in the city.
 Most residents from Langley Field heading west toward the city of Newport News were all zoned for Bethel.
 Today the school is still considered the highest-populated school and still has the biggest zone in the city of Hampton.
+The W. H. Belanga construction company built the school.

+The building was completed 22 days behind schedule.
+The school district's board of trustees chose to reduce the payment to the builder, and in return the builder decided to dispute the reduction.

+In January 1969, a public library, the Bethel Library, was set to open on the property of the high school.
+This library was to be managed by the municipal public library system and not by the public school district.
+The cost was $72,000.